 Following our huge success at our IB-accredited sister campus in Singapore, Stamford American School in Hong Kong seeks to offer students the choice of graduating with either the International Baccalaureate Diploma Program (IB DP)* or American High School Diploma, or both, giving your child unparalleled choice and competitive advantage.
-Stamford American School Hong Kong will apply to the International Baccalaureate for program candidacy in December 2017.
+Stamford American School has applied for International Baccualaureate Diploma Programme candidicy and will seek authorization for the school's first graduating cohort.

 Students in Grade 6 through Grade 10 prepare for these pre-university examinations through our rigorous interdisciplinary curriculum based on the American Education Reaches Out (AERO) and Common Core Plus standards.
 The Secondary curriculum continues seamlessly from Elementary and places a strong focus on social studies, language, the arts, physical education, mathematics and science.